jpan928/bayesassurance_rpackage/README.md

   `devtools::install_github("jpan928/bayesassurance_rpackage")`.
   You may be asked to install [Rtools](https://cran.rstudio.com/bin/windows/Rtools/) on a Windows machine.
+  4. If prompted with "These packages have more recent versions available.
+It is recommended to update all of them.
+Which would you like to update?", type "1" and press Enter.
-  4. Load package using `library(bayesassurance)` and start using package normally.
+  5. Load package using `library(bayesassurance)` and start using package normally.

 ## Using `tar.gz` File